weskhaled/FUWEAR_WEB_API/README.md

 ## Description

 FUWEAR_WEB_API is a web API built with .NET 8.0.
-The solution contains two projects: the API itself and a separate project for testing the API using xUnit.
+The solution contains two projects: the API itself and a separate project for testing the API using MSTest.

 ## Getting Started